HIPAA Notice of Privacy Practices

 - To law enforcement officials for limited law enforcement purposes.

-- To personal representatives appointed by you or designated by applicable law.
+- To your personal representatives appointed by you or designated by applicable law.

 - To a coroner, medical examiner, or funeral director about a deceased person.